gajh-classes/FFT_reference/README.md

 * When you run the application binary with gpgpu-sim, execution time of the code will be displayed.
 The execution time of your optimized code and application will be evaluated using the time displayed at the end.

 * If it's necessary, you are allowed to modify the CMakeLists.txt.
-However, do not modify any important flags, such as optimizaiton level flags.
+However, do not modify any important flags, such as optimization level flags.